noacs-io/student-repo-template/README.md

 ### Rmarkdown

-Your documents, including the project plan, seminar drafts, and final versions, will be crafted using R via RStudio.
-They'll be in Rmarkdown
+Your documents, including the project plan [sv: projektredogörelse], seminar drafts, and final versions, will be crafted using R via
-(.Rmd) format, not a Word format (.docx).
+RStudio.
+They'll be in Rmarkdown (.Rmd) format, not a Word format (.docx).

 You'll utilize Git and Github for collaboration.
 When you reach significant milestones, such as completing a section or addressing feedback, update the Github repository.
 Use Rstudio to add the updated files and then click the "Push" button.
 Keeping these files up-to-date is